mwatson2/presentation-cast/README.md

 presentations.
 Presentation rendering is supplied by a modified version of the [slidyremote](https://github.com/webscreens/slidyremote) Cast application.

+Additionally, support is provided for discovering and launching DIAL applications.

 ## How to use

 To use the polyfill: